-• Amanda resides in a two bedroom, one-bathroom home with a fenced in backyard.
-When you enter the home through the front door, there is an open-concept living space.
-The carpeted living room is to the left, which flows into the kitchen area with an eat-in dining space.
+Amanda resides in a three room, two bathroom home with a fenced in backyard.
+When entering the home through the front door, there is an open-concept living space.
+The carpeted living room flows into the kitchen area with an eat-in dining space.
 There is a door to the backyard off of the kitchen area.
-There is a hallway to the left which leads to the bathroom on the immediate right, and the spare bedroom on the left which will be for the children.
+There is a hallway to the left which leads to the bathroom and three bedrooms.
 Amanda will be purchasing bunk beds for the children.
-The master bedroom is on the right.
-All parties have their own sleeping arrangements and each bedroom has a closet for their belongings.
 The home was observed to be very clean and no environmental hazards were noted.